eltaline/wza/README.md

 With a fragmented directory structure, an average of 10 to 1000 files are stored in most directories.
 After installing wZD and archiving the files in Bolt archives, it turned out about 25 times less files, about 10,000,000.
 With proper planning of the structure, a smaller number of files could have been achieved, but this is not possible if the already existing structure remains unchanged.
 Proper planning would result in very large inodes savings, low memory consumption of the cluster FS, significant acceleration of the MooseFS operation itself, and a reduction in the actual space occupied on the MooseFS cluster FS.
 The fact is, MooseFS always allocates a block of 64KB for each file, that is, even if a file has a size of 3KB, will still be allocated 64KB.

-The multithreaded wZA archiver has already been tested on real data.
+The multi threaded wZA archiver has already been tested on real data.

 Our cluster used (10 servers) is an Origin server installed behind a CDN network and served by only 2 wZD servers.